LouLan99/User-Rating-Prediction-Model/README.md

 03-pre-processing.ipynb : This notebook is for transforming our categorical columns into numerical columns throught various technique such as creating filter, doing dummies and changed datatypes.

-04-modelling baseline model.ipynb : This notebook
+04-modelling baseline model.ipynb : This notebook is used to train our baseline modeling

-05-modelling Linear regression with pipeline and gridsearch.ipynb :
+05-modelling Linear regression with pipeline and gridsearch.ipynb : This notebook is used to find the best parameters for our Linear Regression model.

-06-modelling Decision Tree Regressor with pipeline, gridsearch.ipynb :
+06-modelling Decision Tree Regressor with pipeline, gridsearch.ipynb :  This notebook is used to find the best parameters for our Decision Regressor model.

-07-findings.ipynb :

-* `src`
-    - Contains the project source code (refactored from the notebooks)

-* `.gitignore`
-    - Part of Git, includes files and folders to be ignored by Git version control

-* `capstine_env.yml`
-    - Conda environment specification

-* `Makefile`
-    - Automation script for the project
+07-findings.ipynb : This notebook is a summary of our project and a next step section.

 * `README.md`
     - Project landing page (this page)

-* `LICENSE`
-    - Project license

-### Dataset

-...
-...
-...

-### Credits & References

-...
-...
-...

 --------